isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <div>
         <input type="radio" name="acc" id="sph2a">
-        <label for="sph2a">How do I zoom in to the newspaper on my computer?</label>
+        <label for="sph2a">How do I zoom in to the newspaper / turn pages / read issues from other dates on my computer?</label>

  <div class="acc-body">
 	<p>If you are reading <b>from a desktop/laptop</b>, you will see an updated interface (wef 20 May 2020) with navigation and zoom settings above the pages of the ePaper.
-Also, you can now drag the page around with your mouse after zooming in.</p>
+Click on the magnifying glass on top, then click and drag on the white slider to adjust how much you want to zoom in.
+Then, drag the page around to read the segment you want.
+When you have finished this page, click on the magnifying glass again, then click on the left or right arrow to turn the page.</p>
+	<p>To read an issue from another date, click on the calendar icon (the leftmost icon) on top, then select the desired date.
+If you do not see the calendar icon, click on the magnifying glass first.</p>
 	<p>If you have problems zooming into or turning pages in the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and use "NLB inquiry" as the subject.
 To help with troubleshooting, please tell us your device brand, model, operating system and browser.
 Thank you.</p>
 </div><!--close acc-body-->
 </div><!--close div for qn -->

 <div>
         <input type="radio" name="acc" id="sph2b">
-        <label for="sph2b">Who can I contact if the navigation or zoom features on the ePaper do not work well for my device?</label>
+        <label for="sph2b">Who can I contact if the navigation or zoom features on the ePaper do not work for my device?</label>

  <div class="acc-body">
   <p>If you have problems zooming into or turning pages in the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and use "NLB inquiry" as the subject.
 To help with troubleshooting, please tell us your device brand, model, operating system and browser.
 Thank you.</p>